 4. Closing prayer: Dear God, thank you that we are forgiven and for letting us forgive our sisters, brothers and friends.
-We love them.
 Thank you for teaching us about repentance, forgiveness and reconciliation.
-Make us more loving and forgiving like you.
+Make us more loving and forgiving like you and be more involved in the church's healing ministry, restoring broken relationships to become healthy relationships.
+In Jesus' name.
 Amen.